RakeshKengale/RaKKeN/Index/HTTP_Headers.md

 - `WWW-Authenticate` is used in responses that have a 401 status code to provide details on the type(s) of authentication that the server supports.

 - `Set-Cookie` issues cookies to the browser that it will submit back to the server in subsequent requests.

+- `Transfer-Encoding` The Transfer-Encoding general-header field indicates what type of transformation has been applied to the message body in order to safely transfer it between the sender and the recipient.
+This is not the same as content-encoding because transfer-encodings are a property of the message, not of the entity-body.
+All transfer-coding values are case-insensitive.

+- `Vary` The Vary response-header field specifies that the entity has multiple sources and may therefore vary according to the specified list of request header(s).
+You can specify multiple headers separated by commas and a value of asterisk __*__ signals that unspecified parameters are not limited to the request-headers.

 - `X-Frame-Options` indicates whether and how the current response may be loaded within a browser frame.